CodeYourFuture/syllabus/docs/react/react-router/lesson.md

 > Open the `pokedex` React application.
 In this exercise, React-Router will be introduced.
 Instead of displaying all your components in the same page, we will use React-Router to define different pages in the `pokedex` application.
 >
 > 1. In the terminal, install React-Router with `npm install --save react-router-dom`.
-> 2. Open `src/App.js` and import BrowserRouter, Route and Link components from React-Router (hint: `import { BrowserRouter, Routes, Route, Link } from "react-router-dom";`)
+> 2. Open `src/App.js` and import BrowserRouter, Route, Routes and Link components from React Router (hint: `import { BrowserRouter, Routes, Route, Link } from "react-router-dom";`)
 > 3. Wrap all the components in the `render` method in the `<BrowserRouter>` component.
 > 4. In the following, we will have `CaughtPokemon` and `BestPokemon` displayed with different route.
 But first, let's create some links to navigate to different pages.
 Still in the `<BrowserRouter>` in the `render` method of `src/App.js`, use the `Link` component to create 2 links: one to navigate to the URL `/best-pokemon` and another one to navigate to `/caught-pokemon` (hint: `<Link to="/best-pokemon">Best Pokemon</Link>`).
 > 5. Open the `pokedex` in your browser and verify that you can see 2 links on the page.
 When clicking on each of these links, the URL in your browser address bar should change (but nothing will change on the screen yet!).